-- Turn the heat down to medium-low and add the sauce to the pan plus 2 Tbsp. additional water (add the water to the empty mason jar that contained the sauce, then shake up and pour in).
+- Turn the heat down to medium-low and add the sauce to the pan plus 2 tablespoons additional water (add the water to the empty mason jar that contained the sauce, then shake up and pour in).

 - Bring to a low simmer and continue to cook for 5-7 minutes or until sauce is mostly absorbed.
 Stir occasionally.

-- Serve pork in a lettuce leaf and top with desired toppings.
+- Serve pork in lettuce leaves with desired toppings.

 - Serving Size: 1/5 of recipe - 2 lettuce wraps (without toppings)